TETTEH QUARSHIE TREKKING

 From Nursing to Manufacturing: your turn to experience the full circle of the chocolate value chain

 Educational, familiarization and advocacy tours to cocoa farms and growing communities, buying companies, processing factories, institutions and personalities dedicated to the cocoa industry in Ghana such as the Cocoa Clinic, Tafo Cocoa Research Institute, Ghana COCOBOD, Nestle Ghana Ltd, Cadburys Ghana Ltd, Tetteh Quarshie Memorial Hospital and first cocoa farm in Ghana and many more.
 Absolutely, a remarkable moments where chocolate enthusiasts can taste, feel, smell and relish the sweet and nourishing aroma of freshly natural cocoa and chocolate from nursing (farm gates) to manufacturing (cocoa processing and chocolate production).
 The package also allows chocolate ardent to explore and celebrate the life and to immortalize the name of that man who epitomizes Ghanaian patriotism (Tetteh Qaurshie).

-Come along to unleash your cocoa and chocolate fantasies and to be part of the global effort to curb the blatant inhumane and criminal child trafficking, labor, abuse and exploitation within the chocolate value chain, protect Ghana's cocoa industry and environment.
+Come along to unleash your Cocoa and Chocolate passions, enthusiasm, interest, fantasies and to be part of the global effort to curb the barbaric, inhumane and criminal child trafficking, labor, abuse and exploitation epidemic within the Cocoa and Chocolate production and service value chain, promote and protect Ghana's Cocoa and Chocolate industry and environment.

 RICHARD QUEST of CNN calls this COCOANOMICS, KRINSOL ECOTOURS calls it COCOATOURISTICS!

 Kakraba +1 301 675 1358